Home

 I don't understand your scoring method.
 Can you explain it, please?
 Of course.
 Rather than award increasing points for a certain team progressing through the tournament, the Extravaganza awards points based on how accurately you predict where each team finishes in the tournament.
 For example, in a typical pool, you might earn one point when Kentucky wins their first game, then two points when they win their second game, etc. This method awards players for being close, for although you might have picked Kentucky to win and they were actually the runner-up, you were still given points for Kentucky's wins in their first five games.
 In the Extravaganza, you earn seven points for correctly picking the winner, six points for correctly picking the runner-up, five points for each correct 3rd place finisher, and so on down to one point for each team you correctly predict to lose in the first round.
 Using Kentucky as an example again, if you picked them to win the tournament, and they finished as runner-up, you get no points at all.
 Although this scoring system seems awkward at first, we have found that it not only reduces tie scores, it is "the real prognosticator's" way of scoring a bracket.
 See the rules page for a descriptive sample.

 Who are the people behind BGP Enterprises?
-Gavin McCollam and Dan Sipes are the co-founders of the 'Ganza, and Bill Berger is Director of Operations.
+Gavin McCollam and Dan Sipes are the co-founders of the 'Ganza, and Bill Berger is Director of Operations (on Hiatus).
 Check out the bigwig biographies on the Contact Information page.

 What brand of cigars are you guys smoking in some of your pictures?
 I believe they are Old Dutch -- pretzel sticks, that is.